Farama-Foundation/PettingZoo/docs/mpe/simple_world_comm.md

 `max_cycles`:  number of frames (a step for each agent) until game terminates

-`num_forests`: number of forests that hide agents inside from being seen
+`num_forests`: number of forests that can hide agents inside from being seen